Elango-Sagravia/geo-politics/outstatic/content/policies/privacy-policy.md

 The right to know.
 You have the right to request that we disclose certain information to you about our collection and use of your personal information over the past 12 months.

-- The right to delete.
+- **The right to delete**.
 You have the right to request the deletion of personal information we have collected from you, subject to certain exceptions.
-- The right to correct.
+- **The right to correct**.
 You have the right to request the correction of inaccurate personal information that we maintain about you.
-- The right to opt-out.
+- **The right to opt-out**.
 You have the right to direct us to not sell your personal information (opt-out of sale).
 We do not sell your personal information.
-- The right to limit use and disclosure of sensitive personal information.
+- **The right to limit use and disclosure of sensitive personal information**.
 You have the right to request that we limit the use and disclosure of your sensitive personal information.
-- The right to non-discrimination.
+- **The right to non-discrimination**.
 We will not discriminate against you for exercising any of your CPRA rights.
 This means that we will not deny you goods or services, charge you different prices or rates, or provide you with a different level or quality of goods or services.

 \
 To exercise your rights under the CPRA, please contact us at contact@geopolitics.world.
 We may need to verify your identity before processing your request, which may involve asking you to provide certain information or documentation.